 Organic Almond Butter from Dastony is 100% natural, with no added sugars or salts.
 It’s not thick like other almond butter.
 Instead, it’s a bit more oily and runny.
 This almond butter is an excellent alternative to peanut butter and can be used in place of peanut butter in many different recipes.

 Almond butter can be a great source of nutrition for most people and is good for heart health.
 It can potentially help lower cholesterol and glucose levels in those with pre-diabetes.
 It’s also generally considered safe for pregnant women and children.

-Some of the benefits of almond butter include:
+Some of the benefits of almond butter include the following:

 Lower cholesterol levels.

 Almond butter is a plant-based alternative to peanut butter.
 It has similar nutritional benefits but also helps lower cholesterol levels.
-That’s because it contains no saturated fat and is high in monounsaturated fats, which help reduce LDL (bad) cholesterol levels.
-Almond butter also provides fiber, vitamin E, magnesium, and potassium, which are important for overall health.
+That’s because it contains no saturated fat and is high in monounsaturated fats, which help reduce LDL (harmful) cholesterol levels.
+Almond butter also provides fiber, vitamin E, magnesium, and potassium, which are essential for overall health.